 Your maintenance is the amount of calories you use in one day.
-Your body uses energy to breathe, think and pump your blood.
+Your body uses energy to breathe, think and pump your blood around.
 A calorie is the unit we use for energy.

-You can calculate your maintenance calories with with this tool.
+You can calculate your maintenance calories with this tool.